-$[\]overline{^{26}}$ It is not possible to observe these workers' full firm information.
+$^{26}$ It is not possible to observe these workers' full firm information.
 Therefore it is possible that some of these firms in the control group OL outsourced at the same time.
 For these workers, the restriction that their main job be in the same firm in t and t+1 ensures they were not OL outsourced.
 If there was unobserved OL outsourcing for these firms, it would attenuate any treatment effect towards zero.
 Requiring that workers only be in panel firms does not materially impact the results.
 These bins correspond to 5 = 50-99 employees, 6 = 100-249 employees, 7 = 250-499 employees, 8 = 500+ employees.

-28Specifically, 1-2 years, 3-4 years, etc. 15, 16, and 17 years are in a single group.
+&lt;sup>28Specifically, 1-2 years, 3-4 years, etc. 15, 16, and 17 years are in a single group.
 Matching exactly on tenure has similar results, but results in fewer treated workers in the final sample of analysis because no relevant control group worker can be found.

-29When matching without replacement, the number of successful matches drops substantially due to the curse of dimensionality.
+&lt;sup>29When matching without replacement, the number of successful matches drops substantially due to the curse of dimensionality.
 There is also a bias-variance trade off-matching with replacement reduces bias but increases variance because repeated control units reduces the overall variance in the data.
 See Caliendo and Kopeinig (2005) for details.
 Matching without replacement results in similar estimates in terms of direction and significance, but the estimated effect on remainers' earnings is slightly lower.
 Repeated workers in the control group are treated as separate workers in the final analysis.
 Additionally, control workers can be matched in separate years.
-See that workers are very similar.
+See industry, occupation, bins of firm tenure, and whether they work in East Germany.
+Within those groups, workers are matched inexactly on wages, firm tenure, firm size, firm average wages, and firm concentration.

+The goal of this matching procedure is to identify the control group which is most similar to the treatment group prior to outsourcing.
+The exact match on industry, occupation, tenure, year, and location ensures that workers are very similar.
 Because the matching on earnings was inexact and only included three years of earnings data prior to outsourcing, it is possible to examine pre-trends in outcomes.
 If there is a different pre-trend, it would suggest a violation of the parallel trends assumption.
 A match is found for approximately 85% the treated workers who meet the above restrictions.
 The matching procedure also removes some events.
 After matching, there are 260 identified events in 218 firms between 2001 and 2009.